Hana Gardens Senior Apartments

 Construction began at the end of January, 2017.
 Once constructed, there will be 63 units available for seniors.
 This project is set to be complete in August 2018.

 Recent Events & ActionsThe pre-application period is now closed.
 The Housing Authority of Contra Costa County is generating the waitlist.
 Applicants will be contacted by the housing authority with confirmation of their position on the list spring 2018.
 If you have questions about the waitlist, please contact The Housing Authority of Contra Costa County at (925) 957-7001.
-Once the waitlist is transferred to the developer, Eden Housing, the first 62 households will be contacted a couple months prior to construction completion.
+Once the waitlist is transferred to the developer, Eden Housing, the first 62 households will be contacted mid-late July as construction completion approaches.
 Income limits and rental rates will be available at that time.
 Please be patient during this process.
 For additional information about this project, please contact Eden Housing at (510) 582-1460.

-Eden Housing, Inc. partnered with the City of El Cerrito to hold a groundbreaking ceremony for the Hana Gardens Apartments on Monday, April 24, 2017 from 12:00 pm to 1:00 pm at the Hana Gardens site (10860 San Pablo Avenue, El Cerrito).
-Click here to see the event program.
+Eden Housing, Inc. partnered with the City of El Cerrito held a groundbreaking ceremony for the Hana Gardens Apartments on Monday, April 24, 2017 from 12:00 pm to 1:00 pm at the Hana Gardens site (10860 San Pablo Avenue, El Cerrito).

 City Council adopted a resolution acknowledging that the County of Contra Costa will assist in the financing of Hana Gardens Apartments at the March 15th, 2016 City Council meeting.

 The Design Review Board held a public hearing on February 3rd, 2016 and approved design modifications.